 Piano or Vocal sheet music is where you would find guitar chord diagrams (positioned above the treble clef).
 The diagrams change in accordance to the chord progression of the song.

 I hope that you found this article useful!
 Bear in mind that the points above are barely skimming the surface of the wonderful and intricate worlds of guitar and guitar chords.
-Even knowing a few at the beginning of your guitar playing will allow you to use guitar chords for songs – whether writing yourself or playing some of your favourites.
-Simply look up guitar chords charts online to help you get practicing.
+Even knowing a few at the beginning of your guitar playing will allow you to use guitar chords for songs – whether writing yourself or playing some of your favorites.
+Simply look up guitar chord charts online to help you get practicing.